ringthebel/system-ai/README.md

 # system-ai
-story telling about transformation of data
+story telling about the transformation of data